Pro-Wrestling: EVE: History

 Pro-Wrestling: EVE was originally developed in 2010 by married couple Dann and Emily Read due to their desire to showcase women's professional wrestling.
 They also wanted to provide positive female role models for their daughter.
 Emily describes the promotion as a "feminist, grassroots promotion," as well as punk.
 In 2012, Pro-Wrestling: EVE was included in Vice magazine's documentary The British Wrestler.

 The promotion was put on hold in 2012 while Emily was hospitalized due to suicidal inclinations under the Mental Health Act.
 She was later released from the hospital with a diagnosis of bipolar disorder.
 The Reads were able to re-open the promotion and had their first event since the hiatus in March 2016.
 It was the first all-female professional wrestling event to take place in London.

 In 2017, both women's wrestling and British professional wrestling in general enjoyed a growth in popularity internationally.
 The promotion broadcasts shows on internet pay-per-view (iPPV).

 On 1 February 2020, Emersyn Jayne (then known as Sammii Jayne) became the first-ever Triple Crown winner in the promotion's history, winning the Pro-Wrestling: EVE International Championship after defeating Jamie Hayter in a four-way match.
-Jayne was previously an EVE champion and then a Tag Team champion.
+Jayne was previously an EVE champion and then a Tag Team champion.Since April 2025, Will Ospreay has joined the creative team and became a producer for Pro-Wrestling: EVE.